vivekpradhan/earthmetry-website/docs/index.md

 Identifying actionable insights through cutting-edge data mining and AI techniques

-# Introducing
+# Our product will

 <img src="/images/Logo1x.png" alt="" style="border:0;">

-Our first offering will address the energy sector in India with a data analytics and visualization platform for delivering actionable insights.
+address the energy sector in India with a data analytics and visualization platform for delivering actionable insights.
 Once we have a viable approach, we will aim to bring you more geographies and domains.

 # You could be any stakeholder